juxor/afaq/markdown/append1310.md

 everything will be fine are very optimistic at best (and, ironically, it was members of the capitalist class who lead the movement towards state-managed capitalism in the name of "sound money").

+[‹ 9 Is Medieval Iceland an example of "anarcho"-capitalism working in practice?](/afaq/append139.html "Go to previous page" ) [up](/afaq/append13.html "Go to parent page" ) [11 What is the myth of "Natural Law"? ›](/afaq/append1311.html "Go to next page" )